MatZar01/Demand-Forecast/README.md

 ### Obtaining one-hot labels from the dataset

 To get one-hot labels, run `make_onehots.py` from `/baseline` directory.
-It runs _Dataloader_ form `name_embedding.py` that is obsolete now, and there is no need to use it anymore.
+It runs _Dataloader_ form `name_embedding.py` that is obsolete now, and there is no need to use it anymore, so use `make_onehots.py` instead.
 Obtained one-hot embedders are valid for all the rest of scripts in the repository.

 - `DATA_PATH` should point to the dataset training `.csv` file.